saas-3/Sanskrit_Wisdom_Interpreter/README.md

-Sanskrit Wisdom Interpreter:
+# Sanskrit Wisdom Interpreter

-This is a Python-based console application that displays selected Sanskrit shlokas along with their English meanings.
-The program also converts the English meaning into speech using a text-to-speech engine.
+This is a beginner-level Python project where I built a simple console application that displays selected Sanskrit shlokas along with their English meanings.
-The goal of this project was to practice Python fundamentals while building something meaningful and interactive.

-Features:
+The program also converts the English meaning into speech using a text-to-speech engine, making the experience interactive and easier to understand.

+## What I Did
+- Stored shlokas and meanings using a dictionary
-  Displays a list of Sanskrit shlokas
+- Displayed a list of selectable shlokas
-  Shows the English meaning of the selected shloka Converts the meaning into audio
+- Showed the corresponding English meaning
+- Converted the meaning into audio using text-to-speech
-  Automatically plays the generated speech Technologies Used
+- Automatically played the generated audio file

-  Python
-  pyttsx3
+## Tools Used
-  winsound
+Python, pyttsx3, winsound

-How to Run:
+## How to Run
-Install the required library: pip install pyttsx3
+Install the required library:
+pip install pyttsx3

 Then run:
 python sanskrit_wisdom_interpreter.py

-Future Scope:
+## Future Scope
-  Add topic-based search using NLP
+- Add topic-based search using NLP
-  Convert into a web application
+- Convert the project into a web application
-  Store shlokas in a cloud database
+- Store shlokas in a cloud database

-This project helped me strengthen my Python basics and explore text-to-speech integration in real applications.
+This project helped me strengthen my Python fundamentals and understand how text-to-speech integration works in real applications.